enricosavorgnan/final_round/README.md

 ### DESCRIPTION OF OUR IDEA
 We first start gathering ideas in order to understand how generative AI could be useful to make a home smart. <br>
-Considering that we could have access to some measurments regarding levels of CO2, temperature and pression in all the rooms of a house, we focused on the following theme: "**create an AI assistant which, according to our needs and request at every time of the day, can suggest how to manage the windows and the shutters of a room in order to create the healthiest and most suitable environment**".
+Considering that we could have access to some measurments regarding levels of CO2, temperature and pressure in all the rooms of a house, we focused on the following theme: "**create an AI assistant which, according to our needs and request at every time of the day, can suggest how to manage the windows and the shutters of a room in order to create the healthiest and most suitable environment**".
 Therefore, our idea is based on the following features:
 1. **FULL KNOWLEDGE OF THE HOUSE**: we developed an application where you can set up some important information about your house, like: